 Results & Discussion

-When the reaction is exposed to fluorescent excitation at 485 nm a time-dependent decrease in 520 and increase in 590 emission is observed (data not shown).
+When the reaction is exposed to fluorescent excitation at 485 nm a time-dependent decrease in 520 and increase in 590 emissions is observed (data not shown).
 Ratiometric measurements were used as they have less noise than individual fluorescence intensity measurements (Figure 2).
 This is due to the elimination of fluctuations that equally affect both measurements.
 The ratio change exhibits an increase in a time and LRPE dependent manner.

 When reactions are performed in presence of 5 mM UMP the change in fluorescence ratio is negligible (data not shown).
-In the absence of UMP a large increase in fluorescence ratio is observed with time (Fig. 2).
+In the absence of UMP, a large increase in fluorescence ratio is observed with time (Fig. 2).
 This effect indicates that the signal observed in the assay is due to the MraY reaction.

 The effect of trehalose, a sugar stabilizer, on storing the reagents at room temperature was also assessed.
 Figure 3 shows that Z’ values decrease when assays are stored at room temperature for as little as 2.5 hours.
 However the addition of 0.5 M trehalose blocks this effect.